conan-io/docs/reference/conanfile/tools/gnu/pkgconfigdeps.rst

 Additionally, a *<PKG-NAME>.pc* is generated to maintain compatibility for consumers with recipes that start supporting components.
 This
-*<PKG-NAME>.pc* file will declare all the components of the package as requires while the rest of the fields will be empty, relying on the propagation of flags coming from the components *<COMP-NAME>.pc* files.
+*<PKG-NAME>.pc* file will declare all the components of the package as requires while the rest of the fields will be empty, relying on the propagation of flags coming from the components *<PKG-NAME_COMP-NAME>.pc* files.